Why My Brain Starts Working When It’s Time to Sleep

 You feel unstoppable.

-But the sun rises…
+But when the sun rises…

 And suddenly your confidence sets with it.